Hôpital de la Pitié-Salpêtrière

 83, boulevard de l'Hôpital

-The expected MSc candidate will justify training in Immunology / Computer Science / Bioinformatics and/or Biostatistics, with interest for Systems Biology.
-Experience with R tools (or other programming languages) as well as with Linux OS are a plus.
-The candidate will benefit from an interdisciplinary environment, including biologists, immunologists, clinicians, computer scientists and bioinformaticians.
-This project is part of the laboratory funded projects (LabEx Transimmunom - www.i3-immuno.fr, www.transimmunom.fr).
+The expected candidate will justify training in Immunology / Computer Science / Bioinformatics, with interest for Systems Biology.
+The candidate will benefit from an interdisciplinary environment, including biologists, immunologists, clinicians, computer scientists, and bioinformaticians.
+This project is part of the laboratory funded projects (LabEx Transimmunom - www.i3-immuno.fr, www.transimmunom.fr.